apache/nuttx/configs/clicker2-stm32/README.txt

         This required a change to assure that the destination IPv6 address is not elided in the case of the star endpoint configuration.
-After some additional fixes for byte ordering in 16-bit and 64-bit compressed IPv6 addresses, the all tests are working as expectedd:
+After some additional fixes for byte ordering in 16-bit and 64-bit compressed IPv6 addresses, then all tests are working as expected:
         TCP, UDP, Telnet.

   nsh: